adamleatherman/pokertracker/README.md

 # PokerTracker

 PokerTracker is a command-line application for managing your poker sessions, bankroll, and analyzing your performance.
 It helps players track session data, manage finances, and view key statistics over time.
+Intended to simulate microservices architecture for educational purposes.

 ## Features